Caregiver Behaviour and Expectations

 - Provide opportunities for children to have individual attention from a responsive adult – Even a few minutes of individual attention each day will show a child that they are listened to, are special and that you are happy that they are there.
 Try to make use of times when the numbers are lower, such as early morning or late afternoon, or ask a child to help you with classroom tasks, such as setting the table or cleaning paintbrushes.
 This will give you an opportunity to talk and spend individual time with a child.

 - Create a welcoming environment – Greet and welcome each child as they enter the room.
 This will help to strengthen your relationship with each child and their family in a positive way.
 This will also help you to understand and respond to how the child may be feeling that day.
 For example, Megan is usually very happy to come to child care.
 This morning she clings to her father and cries.
 Her father tells you that Megan had a hard time waking up this morning.
 You get down at her level and say, “It seems like you’re feeling sad.
-Come sit with me in the book corner and we’ll read your favorite book.”
+Come sit with me in the book corner and we’ll read your favourite book.”

 - Keep consistent routines – The more consistent your daily routine, the easier it is for children to anticipate what will happen next and make sense of the day.
 This predictability may help children cope with stressors.
 One method of creating consistency is to follow a schedule where the daily events occur in the same order but the types of activities can change.
 Posting your schedule visually, at the children’s level, may help each child know what to expect and prepare for changes.